What's happened to my hair? Audric:

 - In Twin Peaks, Leland Palmer's hair turns white after he kills Jacques Reanult in the first season's finale.

-- In the song "Mmmm Mmmm Mmmm Mmmm" by the Crash Test Dummies, the second verse is entirely about this trope.
+- In the song "Mmmm Mmmm Mmmm Mmmm" by the Crash Test Dummies, the first verse is entirely about this trope.
 Namely, it's about a boy whose hair turned "from black into bright white" as the result of a traumatic car accident.

 - Voltaire's "The Beast of Pirate's Bay" includes a verse about Blackbeard the pirate's encounter with the beast resulting in his beard turning white.